IZMEHD/ARoMA/README.md

 **Step 1: Download the Project**

-Download the project ZIP file and unpack it to a disired location(e.g. Desktop)
+Download the project ZIP file and unpack it to a desired location (e.g. Desktop).

 **Step 2: Importing the 3D-Data**

-To import the data for the 3D twin move your obj. files into "ARoMA-main\Assets\HD\3D Objects" You will find that there are already some obj. files.
+To import the data for the 3D twin, move your obj. files into "ARoMA-main\Assets\HD\3D Objects" You will find that there are already some obj. files.
 These are some 3D models you might want to use *later*.

 **Step 3: Start Unity**
 To start the project in Unity go to "ARoMA-main\Assets" and klick on "Assembly.unity".
-After this unity will prepeare the envirement.
+After this, Unity will prepare the environment.
 This step might take a moment.
-When unity opens a dialog window  "MRTK Project Configurator" opens.
-Klick on "Skip This Step" then on "Next" and after that on "Done".
+When Unity opens a dialogue window  "MRTK Project Configurator" opens.
+Click on "Skip This Step" then on "Next" and after that on "Done".